Vivint vs. ADT: Which Home Security System Should You Buy in 2023?

 8. Vivint vs. ADT: Contracts and Trial Period

 Verdict: ADT requires all customers to sign a contract, whereas only Vivint customers who finance their equipment will be held to a contract.
-However, Vivint only offers a 3-day trial, while ADT gives customers a generous 6 months to decide whether or not the home security system is right for them.
+However, Vivint only offers a 3-day trial, while ADT gives customers a generous 6 months to return their equipment if it’s faulty and can’t be repaired or replaced.

 Winner: ADT